TBragg800/Area_Code_Dictionary/README.md

   [Questions](#Questions)

 ## Description
   This is an application created by following the Udemy Ruby on Rails instructional series by Rob Percival and Mashrur Hossain.
-The purpose of this exercise is .
+The purpose of this exercise is to Create a dictionary (hash) with 10 city names, where the city name(key) will be a string, and the area code would be the value.
+Get input from the user on the city name(key) and return the zip code(value) or get zip code(value) input from the user to then return the city name(key).

 ## Installation
   Simply clone the repo locally.